Hilton-Green Research Room

 Some of our holdings can be found under the UWF Historic Trust icon at the UWF Institutional Repository web page.

 The Lelia Abercrombie Historical Reference Library was named for the woman who was director of the Pensacola Historical Society for many years.
 The Hilton-Green Research Room was named in honor of Henry Hilton-Green Jr., who bequeathed the majority of the money used in the renovations.

-Due to staffing limitations and the advance preparation necessary to provide access to most of the museum's collections, we ask researchers to contact us to schedule an appointment.
+Due to staffing limitations and the advance preparation necessary to provide access to most of the museum's collections, we ask that researchers fill out the form below to schedule an appointment.
 This allows us to determine what collections are needed, assure that they will be available, and explain any restrictions that may apply.
-Please contact Jacki Wilson, archivist, at 850-595-5840 or email@example.com.